tjunussov/tjunussov.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Tim.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+Home Assistant enthusiast, IoT explorer, obsessed on UX/UI, slightly assholic at first sight but actually a nice guy.

+I have 15 years of programming experience, in many languages, and working as software & UX/UI design in my day to day job.

+I’m a father of a 4-year-old and 2-years-old baby girls 👧, and engaged to the love of my life 💑.

+I am also working in a new project to take home assistant to every home in Astana ( Kazakhstan ).
+We believe there is technology for everyone and everyone should have access to it.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+todo..